What is the Census?

 More Information

-- The 2020 Census counts are used for reapportionment - the process of redistributing
+- The 2020 Census counts are used for reapportionment - the process of redistributing seats in the House of Representatives to each state based on Census counts.
+The

 distribution of congressional representatives impacts your voice in Congress.
 It is